Discover the rental value of any residential property

 - Market conditions and trends, such as unemployment, income, crime, and school rankings

 We determine rents for more than 113 million properties nationwide using over 7,000 geographically-varying models.

 Measure of Accuracy

 We compare all the recent leased rents (within the past year) and determine the number of predictions that are off within ±10%, ±20% from the actual rents.
 For an overall performance of the model at state, county, city, and zip code levels, we measure Median Absolute Percentage Error (MAPE).
 To understand over-prediction or under-prediction of rent in a location, we measure Median Percentage Error (MPE).

-Nation wide Rent estimate Accuracy
+Nation wide Rent Valuation Accuracy

 * Nationally, we over-predict property rents by 0.94 percent.

-Rent Estimate Star Rating
+Rent Valuation Star Rating

 We use over 15,000 geographically-varying models to predict prices for more than 113 million properties nationwide.

 Price Valuation determines the market value of any home in the United States.
 The following features are used to analyze and calculate Price Valuation: